WorkflowAI/python-sdk/README.md

 - **Caching support**: To save money and improve latency, WorkflowAI supports caching.
 When enabled, identical requests return cached results instead of making new API calls to AI providers.
 Learn more about [caching capabilities](https://docs.workflowai.com/python-sdk/agent#cache).

+- **Cost tracking**: Automatically calculates and tracks the cost of each AI model run, providing transparency and helping you manage your AI budget effectively.
+Learn more about [cost tracking](https://docs.workflowai.com/python-sdk/agent#cost-latency).

 ## Get Started